A different kind of rarity

 unique to the American Southwest

-Canyonite is a newly 2025 documented Southern Arizona occurrence featuring Raman-verified Papagoite and Ajoite inclusions within translucent chalcedony.
+Canyonite is a newly 2025 documented Southern Arizona occurrence featuring Raman-verified, ultra rare, Papagoite, Ajoite and Djurleite inclusions in a jewelry grade silicate matrix.

 Only the most exceptional pieces earn CS5 status.
-Discover what makes Sky truly rare.
+Discover what makes Canyonite truly rare.

-* All Canyonite pieces are verified by a Raman Spectroscopy Analysis Report and include a Certificate of Authenticity.
+* All Canyonite pieces are verified by Raman Spectroscopy Analysis and include a Certificate of Authenticity.

 “A beautiful and exceptionally rare material of unique geologic origin.”